lilliejack05/liri-node-app/README.md

 movie-this
 do-what-it-says
 Getting Started:
-Download the "screenshots" folder to access the animations of each command.
-This will allow you to better see how LIRI works with each given command.

-concert-this:
-This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

-Artist(s)
-The song's name
-A preview link of the song from Spotify
-The album that the song is from
-movie-this:
+In your command terminal type node and the name of the current file name here it is liri.js to run the above listed commands

+node liri.js concert-this (enter your artist/concert here)

+node liri.js spotify-this-song (enter your artist/song here)

+node liri.js movie-this (enter your movie search here)

+node liri.js do-what-it-says (enter your search for liri here)

-This will output the following information to your terminal/bash window:
+This will output the following information to your terminal/bash window: Check the Issues tab to see the command saved as a screen shot.